isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 ---
 ### **Events and Programmes**

+#### P5 Camp
+Our Primary 5 students attended the Outdoor Adventure Camp from 13-15 February 2023.
+The 3 days 2 nights camp was held at the MOE Dairy Farm Outdoor Adventure Learning Centre.
+Led by MOE’s Outdoor Adventure Educators (OAEs) and teachers, our students had the opportunity to experience learning through a variety of activities.
+These include the challenge rope course, team building activities, stream exploration and many more!
+The highlight of the camp was definitely the night walk, whereby students trekked through Dairy Farm Nature Park with just the moonlight illuminating the way.

+Through this camp, our students were actively engaged cognitively, physically and affectively with the learning environment.
+They were also put in challenging situations where they developed resilience and courage.
+It was an unforgettable experience for the students and it will definitely stay with them for a long time.

 #### Chinese New Year Celebration

 It has been a while since we were able to celebrate Chinese New Year together.
 In the days leading up to the celebrations, our teachers and students worked together to decorate the classrooms.